 Scars & Acne Scars

-Acne scars can be classified into Two main categories:
+Acne scars can be classified into two main categories:

-Those acne scars caused by a loss of tissue (atrophic scars), and those caused by an excess of tissue (hypertrophic scars).
+Those acne scars are caused by a loss of tissue (atrophic scars), and those caused by an excess of tissue (hypertrophic scars).
 Within these categories, there are four main types of acne scars: ice pick, boxcar, rolling, and keloid scars.